Contract cheating

 Contract cheating is a form of academic dishonesty in which students pay others to complete their coursework.
-The term was coined in a 2006 study by Thomas Lancaster and the late Robert Clarke (UK), as a more inclusive way to talk about all forms of academic work, as opposed to more outdated terms such as "term paper mill" or "essay mill", which refer to text-based academic outsourcing.
+The term was coined in a 2006 study by Thomas Lancaster and Robert Clarke as a more inclusive way to talk about all forms of academic work, as opposed to more outdated terms such as "term paper mill" or "essay mill", which refer to text-based academic outsourcing.
 In contrast, Lancaster and Clarke are computer scientists who found evidence of students systematically outsourcing coding assignments.
 Hence, they coined the term "contract cheating" to include all outsourced academic work, regardless of whether it is from text-based or non-text-based disciplines.

 Extent

 The first published material detailing the extent of contract cheating was a study by Robert Clarke and Thomas Lancaster.
 The study presented three main findings: